 1/2 teaspoon salt

-1/4 cup plus 1 cup olive oil (light, not extra virgin) @ room temp
+1/4 cup plus 1 cup light-tasting olive oil (Not extra virgin.
+Try Filippo Berio or Bertoli.)

 1. Place the egg and lemon juice in a blender or food processor.
 Let them come to room temperature together, about 30-60 minutes.
 Add the dry mustard, salt, and 1/4 cup of the oil.
 Whirl until well mixed – about 20 to 30 seconds.